 Upon arrival in Belfast, a visit to the Belfast Hebrew Congregation and Synagogue before a late afternoon tour of “Titanic Belfast” — a museum which relates the sad story of the Titanic — from the time she was built in Belfast through her construction and launch, to its maiden voyage and subsequent place in history.

-Check in to our hotel, the Europa — situated in the heart of Belfast and within walking distance of Donnegal Square, City Hall (modeled on St. Paul’s Cathedral in London) and historic Crown Liquor Saloon.
+Check in to our hotel, the Europa — situated in the heart of Belfast and within walking distance of Donegall Square, City Hall (modeled on St. Paul’s Cathedral in London) and the historic Crown Liquor Saloon.

 Evening Presentation on the Jews of Northern Ireland by a local scholar.

 Day trip along the magnificent Antrim Coastline.
 Traveling along the coast road through the Glen’s of Antrim to the Giants Causeway — a Unesco World Heritage Site — we will enjoy the magnificent scenery of Northern Ireland’s coastline and explore the legendary interlocking basalt columns caused by an ancient volcanic eruption.

 Lunch on our own before an afternoon visit to Bushmills Whiskey Distillery — the oldest working distillery in Ireland — before returning to Belfast.